- How do I get to Churchill?

 Churchill has distinct seasons.
-For example, polar bear season is generally October and November of each year, while whale season tends to take place between late June and August.
-While by there is a possibility of seeing bears, belugas, birds and northern lights all in one trip, one should not count on it.
+For example, polar bear season is generally from July to November of each year, while whale season tends to take place between late June and August.
+While there is a possibility of seeing bears, belugas, birds and northern lights all in one trip, one should not count on it.

 Air service to Churchill is available year-round, seven days a week.
 For fall trips, book your travel well in advance of departure date to ensure a space.

 VIA Rail – 1-888-842-7245 (North America) / www.viarail.ca